Did you see Pixar’s movie ‘Inside Out’?

 8. Build in time for fun as a family.

-When we’re under stress taking time for fun is the first thing to go out the window.
-But ‘feel good’ experiences release endorphins into your system, which counteract the stress chemicals, which reduces your likelihood of reacting unhelpfully.
-Fun as a family matters most when you think you can least afford it.
-It will be easier to deal effectively with the upsets when you and your family are more relaxed.
+When we are under stress taking time for fun is the first thing to go out the window.
+But fun, ˜feel good” experiences release endorphins into your system, which counteract the stress chemicals, which reduces your likelihood of reacting unhelpfully.
+Fun as a family matters most when you think you can least afford it, because it will be easier to deal effectively with the upsets when you and your family are more relaxed.